 The fleet would be used in optimal conditions when there is low wind and the sky is clear above the layer of fog.
 The electronic components would need to be watertight.
 This is actually the norm for agricultural spraying drones.
 The drones would need to be equipped with sonar and centimeter-resolution RTK GPS modules so that they don’t bump into each other in the thick fog.

 The drones would autonomously recharge their batteries in one of two ways.
 Either by landing on an induction charging pad or something like this.
 When the entire fleet is recharged, it would resume operations as long as the conditions remain favorable.

 Ultimately, a scout drone would analyze the layer of fog, then the entire swarm would deal with it autonomously, based on the most suitable strategy for the particular situation (size, density, temperature, wind, etc).

 As I write this I’m building a large prototype that will be used as proof of concept.
-To take this idea further I will need to find and partner with people that are skilled in programming autonomous swarms and share a passion for such a project.
+Taking this idea further will require skills in programming autonomous swarms such as these:

 This idea has the potential to develop into a startup that supplies swarms of autonomous fog dissipation drones to towns, cities, and counties that are battling with this problem.